syou1707/Sherry-You-Data-Science-Portfolio/README.md

 ## Introduction
 Hi, welcome to my portfolio!
 My name is Sherry You and I am currently specializing in management with focuses in finance and data science at the University of Toronto.

 In this repository, you can find the various data science-related projects I have completed through my courses over the past two years.
-I have separated my projects into three folders based on the course that I took.
-There are three main folders:
+I have separated my projects into the four following folders based on the course that I have taken:

+1. Machine Learning and Data Mining (ECO480) - Research Project
-1. Management Analytics for Service and Healthcare Management (RSM412) - Projects
+2. Management Analytics for Service and Healthcare Management (RSM412) - Projects
-2. Big-Data Tools for Economists (ECO225) - Research Project
+3. Big-Data Tools for Economists (ECO225) - Research Project
-3. Machine Learning in Finance (RSM338) - Projects
+4. Machine Learning in Finance (RSM338) - Projects

 ## Python Libraries and Modules
 Through my courses, we used various python libraries and modules including: